+Long surveys are a plague.
 Writing short surveys is an uphill battle with many clients.
-Whenever the word is out that a survey will be conducted, everybody close to the subject, being the product team, senior management or operations, wants to add questions.
-The thought is, “since we are doing a survey let’s get as much as possible out of it.”
+Whenever there is a chance to do a survey, everybody close to the subject wants to add questions.
+The thought is, “since we are doing a survey, let’s get as much as possible out of it.”

 Unfortunately, the only thing you get out with very long surveys is bad quality data.
 Why?

-As the survey length increases, so does the non-response bias and abandonment rate.
-Simply said, respondents won’t stay too long answering questions.
-Many won’t even start if they know the survey length (It is a best practice to announce the length of the survey in the invitation).
+As the survey length increases, so do the non-response bias and abandonment rate.
+In other words, respondents won’t stay too long answering questions.
+Many won’t even start if they know the survey length.
+At the same time, it is a best practice to announce the length of the survey in the invitation.

-For those who think they can get away with it by not announcing how long the survey will be, think again.
-Respondents can always figure out the length from the progress bar and will drop in the middle of the survey if they perceive it as too long (even if no progress bar is shown).
-High abandonment and non-response rates affect sample representativeness negatively.
+If you try to trick respondents by omitting how long the survey will be, think again.
+Respondents can always figure it out from the progress bar.
+They will leave in the middle of the survey if they perceive it as too long (even if no progress bar is shown).
+Therefore, high abandonment and non-response rates affect sample representativeness negatively.

-In an experiment conducted by Galesic and Bosnjac (2003) to prove this point, 3,472 respondents were divided in 3 groups based on an online survey with different lengths (10, 20 and 30 minutes).
-The chart above shows how the number of respondent who started and completed the survey declined as the survey length increased.
+In an experiment conducted by Galesic and Bosnjac (2003) to prove this point, 3,472 respondents were divided into 3 groups based on an online survey with different lengths (10, 20 and 30 minutes).
+The chart shows how the number of respondents who completed the survey declined as the survey length increased.

-Respondents, who are willing to endure a long survey, are at high risk of experiencing high burden and becoming “satisficers.”
+While some respondents are willing to endure a long survey, they are at high risk of experiencing high burden and becoming “satisficers.”

-The same experiment by Galesic and Bosnjac was set to test the impact of survey length on data quality, which was measured with a variety of indicators including response times, item response rate, length of answers to open-ended questions, and variability of answers to questions in grids.
+The same experiment by Galesic and Bosnjac was set to test the impact of survey length on data quality.
+The researchers used a variety of indicators to measure the impact, including response times, item response rate, length of answers to open-ended questions, and variability of answers to questions in grids.

 Of all the indicators, the only one that seemed unaffected by survey length was item response rate (defined as the percentage completed from all questions presented in a block).